tully-t/Xeno/GTK/README.md

 - Rounded corners
 - CSD similar to Xeno Aurorae window decoration (as a graceful fallback when SSD are unavailable)
     - Close/Min/Max buttons grow when hovered, and glow when pressed
-    - Active windows glow, inactive windows have inverted shadow (window edges are always apparent)
+    - Active windows glow, inactive windows have an inverted shadow (window edges are always apparent)

 ## Installation: